EanNewton/Awesome-Reading-List/README.md

 A collection of articles and awesome things to read on a lunch break.
 Never stop learning!

-Where possible I have uploaded backups of some of the pdf's in the media folder.
-Likewise, if a link is dead please submit an issue or PR for it.

 </div>

 <!-- TOC -->